-Since 1980’s, data were collected in spreadsheet forms (in MS Excel).
+Since 1980’s, data was collected in spreadsheet forms (in MS Excel).

 Since 2010, the database was put on the platform MySQL, with multiple users data addition, and extention to add field work data and information from molecular and morphological research.

-In 2020, the database is set on a new platform MSSQL and differently organised programming connection of the tables.
+In 2020, the database was set on a new platform MSSQL and differently organised programming connection of the tables was applied.

 FOR INFORMATION ON DATA INPUT AND SUBBIODB USE CONTACT DATABASE MANAGER